Skip to content

 Domestic connections

-In large countries some domestic flights may have a connection.
-As a domestic connection does not require crossing a border, you shouldn’t have to pass through any customs procedures at all.
+In large countries, such as the US, some domestic flights may have a connection.
+As a domestic connection does not require crossing a border, you typically don’t have to pass through any of the immigration, customs or security procedures in the connecting airport.

 What is a connecting flight?